 THE MISSION OF CLUSTER TUTORING is to contribute to the lives of Chicago-area students through free one-to-one tutoring and academic enrichment opportunities enhanced by caring, mentoring relationships.

-Cluster Tutoring is a nonprofit, community-based organization that provides free one-to-one tutoring to more than 100 students primarily in the Austin neighborhood of Chicago’s West Side.
-The program was founded in 1990 by a ‘cluster’ of local churches and community groups in response to the disturbing statistic that less than half of Chicago Public School students graduate from high school.
+Cluster Tutoring is a nonprofit, community-based organization that provides free one-to-one tutoring to more than 100 students in grades K through 12 who primarily come from the Austin neighborhood on Chicago’s West Side.
+The program was founded in 1990 by a “cluster” of local churches and community groups in response to the disturbing statistic that less than half of Chicago Public School students graduate from high school.
 Each tutor is matched with a student, and the tutor-student pair works together during the school year to prepare the student for a successful academic career.

-Students and tutors work together during the school year on either Tuesday or Thursday evenings from 6:30 to 8:00 p.m.
-The program has a focus on literacy.
-Elementary school students spend 30 to 60 minutes of their tutoring session on the program’s Structured Reading Project and the remainder of the evening on homework or other enrichment activities.
-The Structured Reading Project includes Ready Readers, a special curriculum for emerging readers in grades K-3.
+Students and tutors work together from the end of September through mid-May on either a Monday, Tuesday or Thursday evening from 6:30 to 8 p.m.
+The program has a focus on literacy and employs a Reading Specialist who provides consultation and guidance to tutors, students, and parents.
+Elementary school students spend 30 to 60 minutes of their tutoring session focusing on improving reading skills such as fluency and vocabulary.
+The remainder of the evening is spent on homework or other enrichment activities.
 High school students generally spend all of their time on homework.